lbohn12/Lincoln_Bohn/README.md

 - **Research Associate** (That means I don't have a PhD but I work in research still)
 - focused on substance use disorders and addiction science at UCLA ISAP.
 - I study a lot of topics.
-Hate, Machine Learning, Substance use, Criminology -- to name a few.
+Substance use, Criminology mostly.
 - 🥦 My profile is guarded by Broccoli Man (yes, that's him up there).

 ### Stuff I like to work with: